 Once the authorities approve the request, it is upon the procurement team to choose a vendor.
 Choosing a vendor is a critical step as it ensures the company gets the right price and quality for the supply along with its timely delivery.
 For certain supplies, companies may have pre-approved vendors.
 For others, they will send Request for Quotations (RFQs) to multiple vendors to receive a competitive bidding.
 Once the procurement team has evaluated all RFQs, they will make an informed decision by comparing the quotes for prices and quality offered by the vendors.

-Step 3: Purchase Order Creation
+Step 3: Purchase Order (PO) Creation

-Upon successful selection of the vendor, relevant team creates a Purchase Order (PO).
-This document here entails the details of the order including the item details, the cost for the same, date of delivery, and terms of payment.
 The PO is particularly a legal document between a company and a supplier to ensure both parties are clear with the terms of the transaction.
 It is hence crucial for ensuring accountability and transparency.

-Step 4: Goods Receipt and Inspection
+Step 4: Goods Receipt Note (GRN) and Inspection

 Once the vendor delivers goods or services, the receiving company verifies that everything is in order.
 It is important to inspect the items received for quality and verify that all aspects of delivery match the agreed-upon terms in the PO.
 If something is missing or incorrect, the company issues a notification for rectification to the supplier.
+But, if everything is in order, a Goods Receipt Note or GRN is created.

 Step 5: Invoice Approval and Matching